darrenflannery/secret-santa-manager/README.md

 ## Future Development

 1. Improve testing.
-2. Make improvements in situations where a list cannot be gernerated because of too many contraints by removing the 3 year rule after a certain amount of retries.
+2. Make improvements in situations where a list cannot be generated because of too many constraints by removing the 3 year rule after a certain amount of retries.